chaszm/SubscriptionManager/README.md

-#Intro
-CRUD web application using ASP.NET Core and C# to manage subscriptions.
+Subscription Manager

+Subscription Manager is a web application built with C# and ASP.NET Core that allows users to manage their subscriptions efficiently.
+The application provides CRUD (Create, Read, Update, Delete) functionality for subscriptions, along with advanced features like filtering, searching, and data visualization to help users keep track of their spending.
-#Key Features
+Features

-    Users can create, view, and delete subscriptions, each displayed with relevant details.
+    CRUD Functionality: Add, view, edit, and delete subscriptions.
-    Provides analytical tools to track and manipulate spending information related to subscriptions.
-    Subscription information is editable by the user and can be manipulated.
-    Users can navigate past and cancelled subscriptions as well as search and filter through current subscriptions.
+    Filtering and Searching: Easily filter and search through your subscriptions table.
+    Data Visualization: Visualize your spending with integrated charts and graphs.
+    User Account Management: Change your password and email with ease.
+    Responsive Design: Built with Bootstrap for a mobile-friendly experience.

-Technologies Used:
+Technologies Used

-.Net CORE
+    ASP.NET Core
+    Bootstrap
     Razor
-MS SQL Server
-Bootstrap
-JQuery
+    jQuery
     Ajax